ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

 ## Software

-No mainline Linux support so far (will take years) and as such every RK3588 device runs with Rockchip's BSP kernel which shows version number 5.10.66.
+No mainline Linux support so far (upstreaming will take years but Radxa is collaborating with [Collabora](https://www.collabora.com) here) and as such every RK3588 device runs with Rockchip's BSP kernel that shows currently version number 5.10.66.
 But this is not 5.10 LTS from kernel.org but [forward ported from 2.6.32 on](https://www.cnx-software.com/2022/01/09/rock5-model-b-rk3588-single-board-computer/#comment-589709).
 ROCK 5B repos are:

   * [https://github.com/radxa/kernel/tree/stable-5.10-rock5](https://github.com/radxa/kernel/tree/stable-5.10-rock5)
   * [https://github.com/radxa/u-boot/tree/stable-5.10-rock5](https://github.com/radxa/u-boot/tree/stable-5.10-rock5)